JFreud/congenial-shell/README.md

 `char * trim(char * raw);`
 Input: char * raw
 Returns: char * new
-Takes a string array and removes whitespace from beginning and end
+Takes a string array and removes leading and trailing whitespace

 ### stdout_to_file
 `void stdout_to_file(char * line);`